 The spatial approach also identifies specific areas that have the potential to yield multiple types of co-benefits-areas where strategic conservation and restoration measures might yield, for instance, benefits to habitat connectivity and resilience, groundwater recharge and flood risk reduction, while also providing public benefits to disadvantaged or low-income communities.
-Figure ES-3 illustrates the potential impact of these multiple benefits across the state.

-By spatially identifying the multiple benefits that nature-based climate solutions can provide for people and nature, the report may also be useful in prioritizing and targeting policies and conservation investments at the regional and local levels to accelerate climate action.
-This is illustrated in several of the regional analyses and case studies presented in Section III of the report.
+Figure ES-3 maps areas with multiple potential co-benefits.
+The spatial identification of co-benefits may also be useful in prioritizing and targeting policies and conservation investments at the regional and local levels to accelerate climate action, as illustrated in several of the regional analyses and case studies presented in Section III of the report.